 We accept new students throughout the year.

-If you would like to learn how to play an instrument and are currently in the 4th grade or above, this is the perfect program for you.
+If your child would like to learn how to play an instrument and is currently in the 4th grade or above, this is the perfect program for them.
 For more information, please contact LJMS’ Education and Community Programming Manager, Allison Boles: 858.459.3724 x221 or ABoles@LJMS.org.

 When: Monday, Tuesday, and Wednesday